kelbyludwig/kel.bz/content/post/sage-p256.md

 This notebook demonstrates how to create a NIST P-256 curve ([aka secp256r1](https://tools.ietf.org/search/rfc4492#appendix-A)) and it's standard base point in [Sagemath](https://www.sagemath.org/).

-> This blog post was originally written as a Python notebook.
+> This blog post was originally written as a Sagemath notebook.
 The original
 > notebook can be found
 > [here](https://github.com/kelbyludwig/kel.bz/blob/master/notebooks/sage-p256.ipynb).